Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Introduction

-To the best of our knowledge, our work is the first attempt to generate forest landscapes satisfying a phenotypic attribute, which is continuous in nature, over a certain portion of the image.
+To the best of our knowledge, this work is the first attempt to generate forest landscapes satisfying a phenotypic attribute, which is continuous in nature, over a certain portion of the image.
 Consequently, there are two auxiliary information (GCC and ROI) to be provided as inputs to our GAN model, whereas existing methods do not account for this specific scenario.
-As the overall geometry of the forestry images for a particular site always remains the same, our GAN model is primarily required to learn the color of the foliage, i.e., green-up and green-down based on the GCC value.
-It is always challenging to extract meaningful phenological information from automated plant imagery due to lighting variations, plant rotations and occlusion \cite{CSA2019}.
-Here, we focus on generating synthetic forestry imagery based on the greenness over ROI, which are visually appealing as well as phenotypically stable.
+Since the overall geometry of the forestry images for a particular site always remains the same, our model is primarily required to learn the color of the foliage, i.e., green-up and green-down, based on the GCC values.
+It is inherently challenging to extract meaningful phenological information from automated plant imagery due to variations in lighting, plant rotations, and occlusion \cite{CSA2019}.
+In this study, we focus on generating synthetic forestry imagery that is both visually appealing and phenotypically stable, based on the greenness of the ROI.

-In a nutshell, the contributions of this work are as follows: \begin{itemize} \item Developing a GAN architecture conditioned on a continuous attribute over a certain portion on the image. \item Application of GAN in the domain of agriculture by generating synthetic forestry images satisfying a given phenotypic attribute over the ROI describing a vegetation type. \item Synthesizing biologically plausible and phenotypically stable images to better portray the appearance of the forest sites. \item Prediction of other phenotypic attributes that were not used in generation process, from the synthetic images. \end{itemize}
+In a nutshell, the contributions of this work are as follows: \begin{itemize} \item Developing a GAN architecture conditioned on a continuous attribute over a certain portion on the image. \item Application of GAN in the domain of agriculture by generating synthetic forestry images that satisfy a given phenotypic attribute over an ROI describing a specific vegetation type. \item Generating biologically plausible and phenotypically stable images to better portray the appearance of the forest sites. \item Prediction of other phenotypic attributes that were not used in generation process, from the synthetic images. \end{itemize}

-In Section \ref{sec:Related_Work}, we provide with a brief literature review on different GAN frameworks and the application of deep learning in agriculture.
-Section \ref{sec:Methodologies} describes the proposed approach followed by the GAN architecture developed in this work.
-The experiments and the results are reported in Section \ref{sec:Experimental_Results}.
+In Section \ref{sec:Related_Work}, we provide a brief literature review of various GAN frameworks and the applications of deep learning in agriculture.
+Section \ref{sec:Methodologies} describes the proposed approach, followed by the GAN architecture developed in this work.
+Experiments and results are discussed in Section \ref{sec:Experimental_Results}.
 Section \ref{sec:conclusion} concludes the paper.
-Our code is available on GitHub\footnote{\url{https://github.com/DebasmitaPal1206/synthetic_forestry_image_using_GAN}}.
+The code for this work is publicly available on GitHub\footnote{\url{https://github.com/iPRoBe-lab/synthetic_forestry_image_using_GAN}}.